 Ulster Assessments - FAQ

-Welcome to the FAQ page for Ulster Assessments, a professional dyslexia and ADHD assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
+Welcome to the FAQ page for Ulster Assessments, a professional dyslexia assessment service based in Limavady, County Derry-Londonderry, Northern Ireland.
 Here you'll find answers to common questions about our services.
 If you have any other questions please do not hesitate to send us a message via our contact form.

 Do you assess for dyslexia?